HMS Mistletoe (1809): Career

-On the deposition of the Brazilian Viceroy, consequent on the revolution of 25 May 1810, Lieutenant Ramsay took charge of his Excellency's family, and, as he did of that of another ex-Viceroy, conveyed them, with several persons of distinction, at his own expense, to Montevideo.
+On the deposition of the Spanish Viceroy, consequent on the revolution of 25 May 1810, Lieutenant Ramsay took charge of his Excellency's family, and, as he did of that of another ex-Viceroy, conveyed them, with several persons of distinction, at his own expense, to Montevideo.

 Early in 1811, Mistletoe departed for England to beg paid off.

 Between 12 April and 29 October 1811, Mistletoe was at Portsmouth, undergoing fitting.
 In 1812–1813 she was in the Channel under (temp) Lieutenant Joseph Williams.

 Fate

 Mistletoe was serving as a tender to the flagship at Portsmouth and was stationed at Brighton Roads to cruise against smugglers.
 She was under the command of Lieutenant Wade Blake.
 He was ordered to cruise between Beachy Head and the Isle of Wight.
 On 14 December 1816, HMS Algerine sighted Mistletoe some eight miles from Dunnose in a storm of wind.
 She was never seen again.
 It was presumed that Mistletoe had foundered soon after.

 In early January 2017, a wreck was discovered that was initially believed to be that of Mistletoe, but it turned out to be that of a merchantman.